Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: The configuration space of gauge fields

 \section{The configuration space of gauge fields}

-In this Section we explain what the configuration space of Yang-Mills theories, on whose tangent bundle the Yang-Mills Lagrangian is defined, looks like.
-We do this without working in a particular gauge, which is of paramount importance for conceptual clarity.
-After all, if we impose boundary conditions such as $A_i\to 0$ while already working in a specific gauge, then it is not surprising that gauge transformations violate this boundary condition.
-However, it is then unclear whether this violation is really problematic or just an artifact of our choice to work in a gauge, and we should avoid this ambiguity.
+In this Section we study the configuration space of Yang-Mills theories.
+We do so without working in a particular \textit{spatial} trivialization, which is of paramount importance for conceptual clarity.
+After all, if we impose boundary conditions while already working in a specific trivialization, then it is not surprising that most gauge transformations violate this boundary condition.
+However, it is then unclear whether this violation is really problematic or just an artifact of our choice to work in a trivialization, and we should avoid this ambiguity.

-The results of this Section are a necessary prerequisite for understanding the main point of Section \ref{boundarycond}: that the need to restrict the allowed gauge transformations to $\mathcal{G}^I$, i.e. the subgroup of transformations that leave the boundary conditions invariant, comes not directly from the boundary conditions themselves, but rather from the requirement that the domain of the Lagrangian be a tangent bundle.
+The results of this Section are a necessary prerequisite for understanding the main point of Section \ref{boundarycond}: that the need to restrict the allowed gauge transformations to $\mathcal{G}^I$, i.e. the subgroup of transformations that leave the boundary conditions invariant, comes not directly from the boundary conditions themselves, but rather from the fact that a vanishing electric field on the boundary makes the gauge field non-dynamical there, effectively leading to a Dirichlet boundary condition that must be respected by gauge transformations and gives the instantaneous state space the structure of a tangent bundle.

-Throughout this article we assume a 3+1 split of flat spacetime into $\Sigma\times\R$, where $\Sigma\cong\R^3$, and work in the temporal gauge, thus setting $A_0=0$.
+Throughout we assume a 3+1 split of flat spacetime into $\Sigma\times\R$, where $\Sigma\cong\R^3$, and work in the temporal gauge, thus setting $A_0=0$.
+Though this completely fixes the time-component of the gauge field, it does not restrict the spatial gauge freedom at all.
 This means that we do not consider gauge transformations in the temporal component of the gauge field, but only in its spatial components.
 We do this because we are ultimately interested in understanding the breaking of spatial gauge transformations in the Higgs mechanism.

-For details on the relation between such a 3+1 split and covariant formulations of Yang-Mills theory, we refer the reader to Section 8.3 of \cite{binz} and to \cite{gotayMomentumMapsClassical2004,gotayMomentumMapsClassical2004a}.
+We consider a principal $G$-bundle $P\to \Sigma$, where the structure group $G$ is some compact matrix Lie group such as $U(1)$ or $SU(N)$, with Lie algebra $\text{Lie}(G)=\mathfrak{g}$.
+The structure group should not be confused with the gauge group $\mathcal{G}=\text{Aut}(P)$ of all gauge transformations.
+Note that, since we assume $\Sigma\cong\R^3$, every bundle on $\Sigma$ is automatically trivializable.
+Thus we know there exists a global section.
+Crucially, however, we do not \textit{actually} trivialize the bundle, as this would force us into a particular gauge, leading to the conceptual confusion referred to above.
+For complete clarity, we work with a trivializable but untrivialized bundle.